In this article:

 What is a Massage Therapy Degree?

-Education programs in massage therapy are available largely at the certificate/diploma level.
-Some schools also offer an associate degree in the field.
+Programs in massage therapy are available at the certificate or diploma level, with some schools offering an associate degree in the field.

-Regardless of which credential they choose to earn, massage therapy students study the art and science of human touch.
-They learn how massage and muscle stimulation can relieve physical pain and mental stress and help the body relax, regain mobility, and detoxify.
+Regardless of which credential is chosen, aspiring massage therapists study the art and science of human touch.
+They learn how massage and muscle stimulation can relieve physical pain and mental stress, and help the body to relax, regain mobility, and detoxify.

 - Hot Stone